co1ncidence/co1ncidence.github.io/mysite/content/posts/my-workflow.md

 [$] note Finish writing a blogpost
 ```

 This command will append the sentence `Finish writing a blogpost` to the end of a specified notes file.
-Not only that, but the note entry will be prefixed by a date and time.
+Not only that, the note entry will also be prefixed by a date and time.
 This makes identifying and marking off old notes much easier.
 Here is what a notes file would look like:

 ```html
 Wed/16 08:02: Relearn Quadratics